Martine9670/thp_the_gossip_project/README.md

-# README
+# The Gossip Project

-# FreeDoc - Book Your Doctor

 ## Introduction

-This project is an exercise from **The Hacking Project** bootcamp.
+This project is part of an exercise from **The Hacking Project** bootcamp.

-The goal is to implement a simplified version of Doctolib, the medical appointment booking platform, to understand how to model real-life relationships in a Rails application using ActiveRecord.
-The focus is on creating the appropriate models, setting up associations, and working with database records through the Rails console.
+We're laying the groundwork for our future billion-dollar social media app — **The Gossip Project**.
+This Rails application simulates a social platform where users can post gossip (or *"potins"*), tag them, comment, like, and even message each other.
+The primary goal is to understand complex data modeling and relationships in a real-world context.

 Things you may want to cover: